salieri11/concord-bft/concord/README.md

 Concord uses the [Evmjit](https://github.com/ethereum/evmjit) VM to execute Ethereum code.
-While we're figuring out dependency management, please clone evmjit to the same directory you cloned concord (i.e. one directory up from this README file), and build it.
+While we're figuring out dependency management, please clone evmjit to the same directory you cloned blockchain (i.e. two directories up from this README file), and build it.

 *Important*: Make sure you have LLVM 5.0 installed (as noted in the *pre-built section above), or your build will take a long* time!